 While all lawsuits are unique and have their own set of complaints and circumstances, in general the lawsuits filed against opioid manufacturers contend that the companies knew or should have known about the increased risk of overdose and other significant health risks (like addiction) with their products for years, and failed in their obligation to warn the public and medical community about these risks.
 Instead of investigating these issues and trying to find a solution to the problem, the companies downplayed any and all association with their opioids and the alleged side effects, the complaints state.

 Is There a Class Action?

-Do I Have an Opioid Overdose Class Action Lawsuit?
+Do I Have an Opioid Overdose Lawsuit?
+Talk with a lawyer today.